RanvierMUD/docs/docs/coding/effects.md

       }

-      // heal them for this effect's magnitude amount const heal = new Heal({
+      // heal them for this effect's magnitude amount const heal = new Heal('health', this.state.magnitude, this.target, this, {
-        attribute: "health",
-        amount: this.state.magnitude,
-        attacker: this.target,
-        source: this,
         hidden: true,
       });
       heal.commit(this.target);